ymanasa2022/obsidian_notes/meeting_notes/matt_weeklys.md

 	 - [ ] [Adeshina et al. 2020](https://www.pnas.org/doi/10.1073/pnas.2000585117)
 			*Machine learning classification can reduce false positives in structure-based virtual screening*
 # Sep 6, 2023
-- continue data curation for HsCPL and TgCPL
+- data curation for HsCPL and TgCPL
 	- remove anything that doesnt report in nM (needs to be less than 1000nM for IC50 and Ki)
 	- Inhibition given in percentages need to be taken out
 	- take out all "not active" compounds and "outside typical range"
 	- take out anything with empty columns
+	- IC50 is very similar to Ki (K inhibition constant).
+Ki is slightly more accurate than IC50.
+		- IC50 is how much drug is needed to inhibit the protein function by 50%
+		- Ki is an indicator of how potent an inhibitor is
 - test covalent docking with datasets in `/home/ymanasa/turbo/CovalentLibs/unsubstituted-acrylamides `and `/home/ymanasa/turbo/CovalentLibs/beta-sub-acrylate-esters`
 	- previous covalent docking methods used zinc instock database which have ligands that arent made for covalent docking
 		- covalent docking involved adding a Si atom to the ligand structure pointing the program to dock this Si atom to the specified residue on the protein target